revmischa/imaginary-planet-album/README.md

 I try to make everything I do open-source, why should an album be any different?

 ## Cloning
-This repository uses [git LFS](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/installing-git-large-file-storage) (large file storage).
+~This repository uses [git LFS](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/installing-git-large-file-storage) (large file storage).~

 `git lfs fetch --all`

+This is disabled to save money now but I am happy to provide the files upon request.

 ## Software